 Laser therapy is a safe, noninvasive treatment that medical and cosmetic dermatologists use to treat skin concerns.
-At Cleaver Medical Group Dermatology in Cumming, Dawsonville, Dahlonega, Johns Creek, Toccoa, and Canton, Georgia, the dermatologists use laser therapy to treat melasma, rosacea, moles, and other conditions that irritate your skin.
+At Cleaver Medical Group Dermatology in Alpharetta, Canton, Cumming, Dahlonega, Dawsonville, Gainesville, Johns Creek and Toccoa, GA, the dermatologists use laser therapy to treat melasma, rosacea, moles, and other conditions that irritate your skin.
 Call Cleaver Medical Group Dermatology today or schedule an appointment online to learn more.

 Laser therapy uses a focused light beam to target skin concerns in the epidermis, the skin’s surface, and the dermis, the layer underneath.
 Unlike light therapy, laser treatments can penetrate the deeper layers of your skin.
 These treatments target pigmentation abnormalities, fine lines and wrinkles, and loose skin.